-AERO 130: Sheet Metal Structures and Airframe Auxiliary Systems 9.0 units - 250 hours
+AERO 130: Sheet Metal Structures and Airframe Auxiliary Systems

 This course covers procedures for the layout, fabrication, drilling, and riveting of aircraft sheet metal.
 This course will also cover autopilot, communication, and navigation systems.
 A grade of "C" or higher is required to pass this course.